| Top |

 char buf[64]; glui32 len = 64; glk_put_buffer(buf, len); ...or... gluniversal_t arglist[3]; arglist[0].ptrflag = TRUE; arglist[1].array = buf; arglist[2].uint = len; gidispatch_call(0x0084, 3, arglist); |

-Since you are passing a C char array to gidispatch_call()
+Since you are passing a C char array to gidispatch_call(), the contents will

 be read directly from that.
 There is no need to copy data into arglist